akshayel/web365/README.md

 ## Reflections
 __Day 1__ - I wish I knew how to lay elements out on a page.
 I found that surprisingly difficult.
 Laying out a form is tough.
+__Day 2__ - HTML is easy, but CSS is a little bit more complicated.
+Still wish I knew how to lay out pages.